diddyjax19/Yoga/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are In Yoga Websites are Black,Grey and white.
     -   #### Typography
         -   The Anton font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Kalam is a clean font used frequently in programming, so it is both attractive and appropriate.
+The Kalam font is the Second font used in the H1,H5 and Cover letter with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.